Understanding 36 out of 50: Percentage, Fraction, and Decimal Equivalents

 Q: How can I compare this score to others?

 - A: Direct comparison requires knowing the scores of others on the same assessment.
-However, you can use the percentage or decimal equivalent for comparative analysis if you have access to the scores of others in the same assessment.
+On the flip side, you can use the percentage or decimal equivalent for comparative analysis if you have access to the scores of others in the same assessment.

 VII.
 Conclusion